-The winery is located in the municipality of Bolzano (Bolzano) in the Italian wine-growing area South-Tirol (Region Trentino-Alto Adige ).
-The traditional farm was already called in 1278 as "Dornhof" with an owner Frederici Dorn.
-The estate owes its present name to the owner Josef Anton Schloterpöck, who was mentioned in 1777 as "Kandler" (pewter maker).
-The farm was then acquired in 1793 by Johann Spornberger.
-The descendant Martin Gregor Spornberger began bottling at the end of the 1960s.
+The estate is located in the municipality of Bozen (Bolzano) in the Italian wine sector South-Tirol (Region Trentino-Alto Adige ).
+The traditional farm was already called "Dornhof" in 1278 with an owner Frederici Dorn.
+The winery owes its current name to the owner Josef Anton Schloterpöck, who was mentioned in 1777 as a “candlestick”.
+The farm was then acquired by Johann Spornberger in 1793.
+The descendant Martin Gregor Spornberger started bottling in the late 1960s.
 Today the farm is run by his son Martin and Irene Spornberger, supported by son Hannes.
-The long family estate was finally taken into account in 1993 by the Province of South Tyrol with the title "Erbhof".
+The long family property was finally taken into account in 1993 by the Province of South Tyrol with the title "Erbhof".

-The vineyards cover seven hectares of vineyards in the form of education "Pergl" ( pergola ).
-They are three-quarters with the red varieties Vernatsch, Lagrein and Merlot, as well as a quarter of the white grape variety Sauvignon Blanc planted.
-The cultivation of the vineyards is done in a conventional way.
-The wines are cultivated in the old vaulted cellar typical for the variety and location, the white wines in the steel tank, the red wines in the large wooden barrel.
-Mainly they are quality wines DOC South Tyrol produced.
-The most important and typical wine of the farm is St. Magdalen Classico, Every year around 20,000 bottles of wine are produced.
-The winery is a member of the associations Free winegrowers South Tyrol and Red Rooster (farm holidays).
+The vineyards cover seven hectares of vineyards in the "Pergl" form of education ( pergola ).
+Three quarters are planted with the red wine varieties Vernatsch, Lagrein and Merlot, and one quarter with the white wine variety Sauvignon Blanc.
+The vineyards are managed in a conventional manner.
+The wines are aged in the old vaulted cellar according to type and location, the white wines in steel tanks, the red wines in large wooden barrels.
+Mainly they are DOC quality wines South Tyrol produced.
+The most important and typical wine of the farm is St. Magdalener Classico, Around 20,000 bottles of wine are produced annually.
+The winery is a member of the associations Free wine growers in South Tyrol and red rooster (farm holidays).